fluxninja/aperture/docs/content/self-hosting/integrations/istio/istio.md

 By following these instructions, you will have installed the Istio EnvoyFilter into your cluster.

-1. Execute the below command to install or upgrade the Istio EnvoyFilter:
+1. Run the below command to install or upgrade the Istio EnvoyFilter:

    :::info